 Mrs Helen Buckley

 Responsibilities: Responsible for ensuring the robust review and challenge of the financial information provided to the board and of the curriculum and school improvement Appointment to the board: Joined the governing body as a Parent Governor in 2004 and was appointed as a Co-opted governor in 2015.
 Helen then subsequently joined the school as a member of support staff, but has remained as a Co-opted governor.
 Current directorships/business interests: Co-opted Governor at Chapelford Village Primary School.
 Career experience: I graduated with a 2:1 in Human Psychology and Law, followed by a Master Degree in Industrial Psychology from Liverpool University, and am a graduate member of the Institute of Personnel and Development.
 I have worked extensively in administration, recruitment and selection and in staff training, in the Service, Manufacturing and Education sectors.
-I worked at Sycamore Lane Community Primary School and then Chapelford Village Primary School since February 2011 initially as a Parent Governor (since 2004), a Midday Assistant, in Admin Support, and for the last 4 years as Office Manager.
-Skills and experience: I have 2 children who have both attended Chapelford Village Primary School in the past, My 17 year old Daughter now attends Rare Performing Arts College in Liverpool, and my 13 Year old Son attends Great Sankey High School in Year 8.
+I worked at Sycamore Lane Community Primary School and then Chapelford Village Primary School since February 2011 initially as a Parent Governor (since 2004), a Midday Assistant, in Admin Support, and for the last 8 years as Office Manager.
+Skills and experience: I have 2 children who have both attended Chapelford Village Primary School in the past, My 21 year old Daughter now attends Laine Theatre Arts in London, and my 17 Year old Son attends Barrowhall Collage.
 Having seen our school grow and evolve under the stewardship of Mrs Hewson, I am passionate about ensuring that we are able to meet and exceed the needs of the children in our community both now and in the future as our numbers on role continue to increase.
 I am in a very privileged position as I witness every day the commitment and dedication of the teaching and support staff in our school, who continually strive to ensure our children thrive and progress.
 I love being part of our school community, being able to help and support Parents and Children on a daily basis, while also providing support and challenge to the Head Teacher and Senior Leadership Team on the strategic direction and effective management of the school.

 Becoming a Governor